jluo1875/Network-Intrusion-Detection-System/README.md

 ```
 The output is printed red for explanatory purposes, the actual output will be single lined.

-### Building and Running
+### Build and Run

-To build and run this project, you need [Docker](https://docs.docker.com/engine/install/) installed.
+To build and run this system, you need [Docker](https://docs.docker.com/engine/install/) installed.

 Once docker is installed, clone the repository, and follow the steps below.